Skip to main content

 Where the recipient has chosen to include an UKKA employee as an author on the recipient’s outputs, the recipient must share drafts in sufficient time for the UKKA employee to have input.
 The UKKA follows the International Committee of Medical Journal Editors (ICMJE) authorship guidelines

-Information Governance and Ethics content policy
+Information Governance, Ethics, and funding content policy

 For published papers, official reports and presentations you must use the following content for the relevant section headings.